-Members of the Eriophorum genus are oriental grasses that can reach from 30 to 90 cm in height.
+Members of the Eriophorum plant genus are oriental grasses.
+They can reach from 30 to 90 cm (one to three feet) in height.

-They are hardy perennials that flower in the Summer.
+They are hardy perennials that bloomm in the Summer.

 Eriophorum spissum - Tussock cottongrass by peupleloup.